ComposableFi/whitepaper/whitepaper.md

 #### Cross Layer Function Calls
 Mosaic v2 not only supports value transfers, but also offers cross functions calls.
 The relayer can transfer the function call and its associated parameters from source to destination in a similar manner as value transfers.
 To handle calls and returns, it employs a \textit{MsgSender} contract on the source layer, which is in charge of abstracting the user and communicating with the relayer, and a \textit{MsgReceiverFactory} contract on the destination layer. \textit{MsgReceiverFactory} creates \textit{MsgReceiver} instances, which create a virtual identification of the user on the destination network, and interact with the desired protocol.
 All the interactions on the destination layer are done through the factory contract.

-This general architecture, as shown on Fig.~(\ref{fig:crosscall}), allows users to call any protocol on any network and from any source.
+This general architecture, as shown on Fig.[(5)](#fig_crosscall), allows users to call any protocol on any network and from any source.
 This elevates Mosaic v2 to a new level of unification, not only value is transferred, but also functionality is bridged together.

+<a name="fig_crosscall"></a>
 ![Cross layer function call architecture](./images/mosaic/crosscalls.png)

 #### Other improvements